FYP-Jalien/test-suite/README.md

 - **main**: The main branch houses stable changes that have been thoroughly tested.

 ## When Changing the test files

 - If you adding new files or removing a test file, please update the `run_all_test.sh` file inside the directory.

 ## How to run the tests

 - Create a `.env` file using the `.env.example` file as a template.
 - Run the `sudo test.sh` file in the root directory.

+## Criticality Levels

+- Each Test has an assigned level which denotes its criticality.
+1. Critical - Failing of these tests will cause the test suite to exit with 1
+2. Warning - Failing will these give a warning however, test run will proceed
+3. Minor - Failing will give an output message, no warning or exectuion stop.